Outline

 Topics

-- Identifying toxic masculinity traits.
+- Identifying masculinity traits.

 - The impact on individuals, families, and communities.